Techtonica/curriculum/web/html-forms.md

 Only basic knowledge of HTML is required to create a form in HTML.

 ### Independent Practice
-Try making out forms and apply the concepts which you have learnt from this.
-[Click here to practice](https://codepen.io/lauralikespi/pen/WJaqJe) .
+Try making out forms and apply the concepts which you have learned from this.
+[Click here to practice](https://www.w3schools.com/html/exercise.asp?filename=exercise_html_forms2) .

+## Guided Practice
+- Try following the steps and create form [here](https://www.ibm.com/developerworks/library/wa-create-pr/index.html)

 ### Supplemental Materials